Astwood Bank

 Astwood Bank is a district within Redditch.
 Astwood Bank is near the Warwickshire - Worcestershire border, near villages such as Studley, Sambourne, Callow Hill, Feckenham, and Cookhill.

 Astwood Bank is noted for its successful cricket team, who have twice played at Lord's in the National Village Knock Out Final.
 The A441 Evesham Road is the main trunk road through Astwood Bank from Redditch.
-Astwood Bank has an annual carnival.
-The carnival has been a big part of the district for over 30 years.
+Astwood Bank has an annual carnival, which has been a big part of the district for over 30 years.